BadIdeaFactory/biffud.com/src/pages/tldr/5-skyppy/post.md

 Like all side projects I work on, they tend to last years (if not decades).
 I think we’re into our 3rd year with Skyppy.
 It’s been a slow, slow burner.

 So what’s the idea?
 The idea is to segment or split parts of an audio file (or YouTube video in our case), based on specific criteria – silence, voice type, music and  noise.
 Maybe you don’t want to listen to that intro music or the applause and just consume the parts that matter.
 Or maybe you just want a handy visual guide of who is doing all the speaking.
-With Skyppy you can skip those bits.

 I started working on this with my friend Marco, who handled all the back-end stuff, while I concentrated on the front-end and pretty early on in the development process, we had a demo… which of course [I tweeted about.]( https://twitter.com/maboa/status/1220649076301189122)